 - Journal articles are indexed in L'annee philologique

-- These databases cover all subjects including classical studies: Academic Search Premier, Web of Knowledge, and JSTOR
+- These databases cover all subjects including classical studies: Academic Search Complete, Web of Science Core Collection, and JSTOR

 - Find books in UK Libraries using InfoKat

 - Use WorldCat Local to find books both on campus and at other libraries around the world.
 WorldCat Local also includes articles.
 It is very easy to place ILLiad orders using WorldCat Local.

 - Search the catalog of the Lexington Theological Seminary Library.
 UK students and faculty may check out materials from the LTS Library.

 - Book reviews available in Book Review Index Plus

 - Browse the Young stacks in the PA classification (literature) or the DG classification (history)

 - Browse the Little Fine Arts stacks--both regular and oversize--starting at N5600- (classical art) and the Design Library stacks in NA270- (classical architecture)